Economic Empowerment and Mental Health: Evidence from India

 Abstract

-This paper examines the scope of women’s empowerment in improving mental health.
-Exploiting variation from a legal reform intended to increase women’s inheritance rights in India, we find that women exposed to the reform exhibit significantly better markers of mental health in adulthood.
-Overall, their mental health index improved by 0.093σ.
-Specifically, they are 3.8 percentage points less likely to be depressed, 3.9 percentage points less likely to have trouble concentrating, and 3.3 percentage points less likely to feel afraid.
-We uncover spillover effects of similar magnitudes on the husbands of treated women.
+More than 300 million people worldwide suffer from depression, and promoting mental health is now an explicit target for Sustainable Development Goals.
+We examine the scope of women’s empowerment in improving mental health.
+Exploiting variation from a legal reform intended to increase women’s inheritance rights in India, we find that women exposed to the reform exhibit significantly better markers of mental health in later life.
+Overall, their mental health index improved by 0.1 sigma to 0.2 sigma, and their life satisfaction index improved by 0.12 sigma.
+We also uncover spillover effects of similar magnitudes on the husbands of treated women.
 No such effects are observed for individuals from the same state-cohort groups belonging to religious communities to which the reform did not apply.
-Treated households report significantly higher rates of land ownership, and treated women have a 0.08σ higher autonomy index.
-These findings underscore the effectiveness of policies that empower women in enhancing mental well-being.
+We demonstrate improvements in multiple socio-economic indicators as mechanisms for the downstream effects on mental health - treated households report 5 percentage points higher rates of land ownership, and treated women have a 0.1 sigma higher autonomy index.
+The results emphasize the significance of economic policies in enhancing mental well-being.